The entire world of tax knowledge

 Support for dependants

-For maintenance payments to dependants in need, a maximum amount of 12.096 Euro applies in 2025, reduced by the recipient's own income over 624 Euro per year (§ 33a Abs.
+For maintenance payments to dependants, a maximum amount of 12.096 Euro applies in 2025, reduced by the recipient's own income over 624 Euro per year (§ 33a para.
 1 EStG).
 The recipient must also not have more than 15.500 Euro in assets.
-According to a BFH ruling (VI R 21/21), an advance payment does not count as assets if it is received in the new year.
+According to a BFH ruling (VI R 21/21), an advance payment does not count as an asset if it is received in the new year.
 More on the ruling and the asset limit

 From the 2025 tax year, the tax office will only recognise maintenance payments made by bank transfer.
-Cash payments – even within the family – will then no longer be deductible.
-Read the article: Support for relatives – monetary payments only deductible if transferred
+Cash payments – even within the family – will then no longer be tax-deductible.
+Read more: Support for relatives – monetary payments only deductible by bank transfer

-Maintenance payments to relatives can only be deducted for tax purposes if they are considered in need in the tax sense.
-Income, assets and living situation play a decisive role Read the article: Deducting maintenance for tax purposes – when relatives are considered in need
+Maintenance payments to relatives can only be deducted for tax purposes if they are considered needy in the tax sense.
+Income, assets and living situation play a decisive role Read more: Deduct support for tax purposes – when relatives are considered needy

 Digital administration & tax assessment